MitchBradley/Grbl_Esp32-wiki/Basic-GCode-Visualizer-Specification.md

 ### Overview

 The goal is to add basic gcode visualization to the WebUI.
 This will allow a quick visualization of the files on the SD card.
-An example of a [viewer is here](http://jherrm.com/gcode-viewer/).
+An example of a [viewer is here](http://jherrm.com/gcode-viewer/). ([On GitHub](https://github.com/jherrm/gcode-viewer))

 ### Features